Electrical Engineering Students' European Association: Congress

-EESTEC has an annual meeting with approximately 110-150 Electrical Engineering and Computer Science students representing their local EESTEC group.
+EESTEC has an annual meeting with approximately 110–150 Electrical Engineering and Computer Science students representing their local EESTEC group.
 It's the most important event in the year.
 Its main purpose is the discussion of current internal and external affairs, as well as the goals and plans for the upcoming year.
 An important part of the Congress is the election of the new board and bodies of the organization.
 Aside from the general meeting, workshops and training sessions are also held.
 Since 2016, the 1st Autumn Congress was held in Belgrade with an idea to more closely work on the education of members by providing as many working sessions.
-From 2017, when the first Spring Congress was organized in Ljubljana, Spring Congress was bigger Congress with the main part - the election of the new Board.
+From 2017, when the first Spring Congress was organized in Ljubljana, Spring Congress was bigger Congress with the main part – the election of the new Board.
 The Board-in-Office would follow the work of the Board-Elect from Spring until the end of Autumn Congress.

 Open Day

 Since 2009 an important part of Congress has been the Open Day event.
-It's a fair where students represent their own city and give information on the Master and Ph.D. study programs at their university.
+It's a fair where students represent their own city and give information on the Master and PhD study programs at their university.
 Companies have their own booth with information on jobs, internships, and technology, which they are offering.